apache/trafficserver/doc/developer-guide/cripts/cripts-urls.en.rst

 ****

-The URL objects are managed and own by the Cripts subsystem, and as such must always be borrewed.
+The URL objects are managed and own by the Cripts subsystem, and as such must always be borrowed.
 The pattern for this is as follows:

 .. code-block:: cpp